pramod096/Proposal-4B/Proposal.md

 #### Sprint 7.
 Forgot Password (Feb 14th 2022 - Feb 25th 2022)
 *	The functionality for a user to reset their password will be added.
 A reset link will be sent to the user email.
 The email id provided by the user during sign-up will be used.

+#### Sprint 8.
+Finalizing and Testing(Feb 28th 2022 - Mar 11th 2022)
+* A Like button will be added and the Locations will be prioritized based on the likes.
+The functionality to update a random location everyday in the Home Page.
+The entire app will be tested.

 ## Budget